MicrosoftDocs/azure-devops-docs/release-notes/2020/includes/pipelines/sprint-172-update.md

 ### YAML resource trigger issues support and traceability

-In this Sprint, we have added support for showing info about the resource triggers when it fails to execute.
-There is a new menu item in the pipeline definition page called 'Trigger issues' where this info is recorded for the customer to track.
+It can be confusing when pipeline triggers fail to execute as you expect them to.
+To help better understand this, we've added a new menu item in the pipeline definition page called 'Trigger Issues' where information is surfaced regarding why triggers are not executing.

 Resource triggers can fail to execute for two reasons.

-1. Invalid configuration: If the source of the service connection provided is not valid.
-Or if there are any syntax errors, triggers will not be configured, so we show these as errors.
+1. If the source of the service connection provided is invalid, or if there are any syntax errors in the trigger, the trigger will not be configured at all.
+These are surfaced as errors.
-2. Trigger conditions did not match: For any resource trigger defined in your YAML pipeline, if the filter conditions didn't match the event received, no action is taken.
-This info is logged as part for trigger issues along with the event details (CI run in case of pipeline resource) and YAML of the CD pipeline used for evaluation.
+2. If trigger conditions are not matched, the trigger will not execute.
+Whenever this occurs, a warning will be surfaced so you can understand why the conditions were not matched.

 ![Image](../../media/172-pipelines-0-2.png)